vipulnaik/daily-updates/standing-plan-for-the-next-few-months.md

 My current hope and plan is to wrap this up in 2022.
 I've written up a gameplan but due to potential vulnerabilities I'm not sharing the gameplan publicly.
-At a high level, though, I plan to do the relatively easier pieces of the gameplan in Q3 2022, and spend a fair chunk of time between September 3 and September 11 focused on it.
-Whatever harder pieces I couldn't finish in Q3, I plan to execute on in Q4.
+At a high level, though, I plan to get all the non-MediaWiki stuff fully done in Q4 2022 (most of it is already prepared as of Q3 2022) and finish up the MediaWiki portion by Q1 2023.
+The MediaWiki portion is a little more challenging insofar as multiple rounds of upgrades are needed, and I'm also waiting for MediaWiki to officially support the new version of PHP.

+**The ongoing burden of this work after Q1 2023 will be fairly low**.
+This can be thought of as mostly one-time work owing to the snowflakey work I approached server setup and maintenance in the last decade.
+So this is a one-time improvement/fix.
+However, I do plan to budget a little bit of time on a monthly, quarterly, or annual basis making sure that things are in order, and I might upgrade my OS every two years as a matter of course.

-### Google Analytics migration in Q1 2023
+### Google Analytics migration in Q1 2023: mostly one-time

 The Google Analytics migration has a hard deadline of June 30, 2023, so I should try to get it switched over in Q1 2023.
 I might have to do it on the old server if I have not yet moved over to the new server by then.

+Google Analytics doesn't change up too often, so this is really one-time work.

+### Setting up additional subwikis in Q2 2023

+Once I have streamlined by subwiki setup process and moved to a new server, I'll streamline the process for setting up brand *new* subwikis, and then set up additional subwikis.
+One such possibility is an AI safety subwiki.

+While there may be more subwikis to add, I expect that the process will get streamlined more and more and the incremental effort of adding new subwikis will be low.

-## Continuation of donations list website (DLW) through late 2022 and 2023
+## Continuation of donations list website (DLW) through late 2022 and 2023: potentially ongoing work

-Between my increased day job work and the devops/server maintenance work, I expect that I won't really be able to work on DLW in Q3, but I'm hopng to start picking it up more in Q4 2022 and then through 2023.
+I expect to start doing DLW work as time and mood permits starting Q4 2022 and continuing into 2023.
+However, I will be prioritizing devops work and Google Analytics migration work over DLW work to the extent that I feel in the mood to do devops work.
+So DLW work may pick up in earnest only starting around Q2 2023.

+While I have a lot to catch up with on DLW to begin with, I don't yet have a clear sense of what the steady-state ongoing work level will be once I have caught up.

-## Timelines wiki work
+## Timelines wiki work from Q4 2022 onward

+For the most part, work on timelines will be lower-priority for me than work on devops or DLW, but based on mood I might still end up doing a fair amount of work on timelines.

 ### Work that has synergies with DLW work, and resultant EA Forum posts through late 2022 and 2023